Colin-Fredericks/edx_replace_staff/README.md

 Adds and/or removes staff in multiple edX courses at once.

-Using this script requires a CSV file with the following headers:
+Using this script requires a CSV file with the following headers.
+You can find an example csv file in the `test` folder.

 * **URL** - the address of class' Course Team Settings page.
 * **Add** - the e-mail addresses of the staff to be added.